Mary-Tyler-Moore/venues-production/README.md

 ## :floppy_disk: Developer Accessibility Statement:

 #### :crystal_ball: I see great success in your future.
 Believe in yourself and you will achieve anything.
-Quasar makes it easy to develop cross platform applications from a single code base.

 #### :broken_heart: Anyone can experience burn out when learning a new technology.
 If you face an error during installation or deployment, don't sweat :sweat: it!